tomedegroot/study-material/Linux+LPICLevel1Exam1/debianBasedPackageManagement.md

 */etc/apt/sources.list* -> holds repository information.
 Sometimes third parties offer you a repository to install software via that repository.
 You an then add that repository.
 BUT only do it if you trust the third party source.

+##Installing

-`apt-get update` -> update the repo info in apt cache
+`apt-get update` -> update the repo info in apt cache.
+Good practice to always do this.

-`apt-cache search PACKAGENAME` -> The most relative search result is at the top.
-So with `apt-cache search apache2`, the apache2 package is at the top.
-`apt-cache showpkgd PACKAGENAME` -> The available versions and reverse dependencies of each package listed are listed, as well as forward dependencies for each version.
-`apt-get clean` -> remove all /deb packages from the package cache, which is in */var/cache/apt/archives/*.
-Only the lock file remains.

-`apt-get install PACKAGENAME` -> install a package
+`apt-get download PACKAGENAME` -> download the package(.deb) to current dir `apt-get source PACKAGENAME` -> download the source files to the current dir `apt-get install PACKAGENAME` -> install a package
   1. `-s` simulate an installation.
 This wasy you can see the packages that would be installed without installing them.
 With the `-s` parameter any action can be simulated, so also others than installing
   2. `-y` -> always return 'yes' to prompts
   3. `-q` -> produces output suitable for logging, omitting progress indicators.
 More q's will produce more quiet up to a maximum of 2.

-`apt-get download PACKAGENAME` -> download the package(.deb) to current dir `apt-get source PACKAGENAME` -> download the source files to the current dir
+##Upgrading & and fixing unmet dependencies

 `apt-get upgrade` -> upgrade you packages to the newest version, but will never remove a package or install a package currently not installed.
 This is because: